apache/tvm/python/tvm/contrib/relay_viz/README.md

 `plotter.py` define interfaces of `Graph` and `Plotter`. `Plotter` is responsible to render a collection of `Graph`.

-`node_edge_gen.py` define interfaces of converting Relay IR modules to nodes/edges consumed by `Graph`.
-Further, this python module also provide a default implementation for common relay types.
+`node_edge_gen.py` define interfaces of converting Relay IR modules to nodes and edges.
+Further, this python module provide a default implementation for common relay types.

 If customization is wanted for a certain relay type, we can implement the `NodeEdgeGenerator` interface, handling that relay type accordingly, and delegate other types to the default implementation.
 See `_terminal.py` for an example usage.

-These two interfaces are glued by the top level class `RelayVisualizer`, which passes a relay module to `NodeEdgeGenerator` and add nodes/edges to `Graph`.
+These two interfaces are glued by the top level class `RelayVisualizer`, which passes a relay module to `NodeEdgeGenerator` and add nodes and edges to `Graph`.
-Then, it render the plot by `Plotter.render()`.
+Then, it render the plot by calling `Plotter.render()`.